ejfox/website/content/blog/md/pandemic-vinyl.md

 After reading the paper, it’s time to go get some records to sample.
 I was very lucky (though it was also on purpose) to live in a neighborhood in Brooklyn with like 3 different very excellent record shops within a spliff’s distance from my apartment.
 Walk to the record shop, maybe get another macchiato on the way.
 Find a few records (ideally before 1980, cool looking cover, under $5) and walk home with a pep in my step.
 At least that was before the pandemic hit, and the option of going to get coffee or records seemed suddenly alien and anxiety-ridden.
 Now I pick up my delivery of coffee and records off the front porch, delivered by my hero the postman.

-With my records (and coffee) and all their potential in hand, it’s at this moment, every time, that I remember a portion of a Mass Appeal video that features Mac Miller in an episode of Rhythm Roulette.
+With my records (and coffee) and all their potential in hand, it’s at this moment, every time, that I remember a portion of [an episode of Rhythm Roulette that features Mac Miller](an episode of Rhythm Roulette).
 Every episode has a different producer making a beat, and in Mac’s we are in the garage of his house, musical equipment splayed about.

+> Before I get started, when I'm working on a beat, I like to start with a good, just, listen.
+And some reading.
+Like so…

 The concept of Rhythm Roulette is that the producers are brought to a record shop, blindfolded, and told to choose 3 records.
 Then they need to make a beat from samples from those blindly-chosen records.
 “You can make something great from anything” is the optimistic subtext, and it’s a show I love.
 The moment that sticks with me is after Mac has chosen his records and taken them back, and it’s time to listen to them.
-He drops the needle on the first record and kicks up his feet and lights his spliff.
+He drops the needle on the first record and kicks up his feet.

-I drop the needle on the first record and kick up my feet and light my spliff.
+I drop the needle on the first record and kick up my feet.